 Pomona Valley Hospital Medical Center

-When the unexpected intercedes and a traumatic event occurs, Pomona Valley Hospital Medical Center is there to answer the call – any time, day or night.
+When the unexpected intercedes and a traumatic event occurs, Pomona Valley Hospital Medical Center (PVHMC) is here to answer the call – any time, day or night.
 No matter what walk of life, background, credo, gender or ethnicity, every patient will be treated with the highest level of compassion and with elite, evidence-based trauma and acute care.

-As a Trauma Center, PVHMC also has:
+As a Trauma Center, PVHMC has the following:

 • Trauma Intensive Care Unit (TICU) dedicated to the care of the injured patient

 • Staffed and available CT scanners 24 hours of the day

 • Trauma-trained nurses and technicians